-You don’t have to have one, but you can see how empire-building can compel your business to new heights.
+You may not have one, but you can see how empire-building can compel your business to new heights.

-Who knows how much of what was happening in Las Vegas was driven by the economy.
-Things were good and more people were traveling.
-A portion of this expansion was ego and one-ups man-ship.
+Who knows how much of what was happening in Las Vegas was driven by the economy?
+Things were good, and more people were traveling.
+A portion of this expansion was ego and one-upmanship.

 Guys like Steve Wynn and Kirk Kerkorian were prominent personalities.
 They were risk-takers and liked to be the big dog.